avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 $
 ```

 It should go without saying that this scheme only works if there is in fact never a file named `hello` in the working directory.
-If there is such a file, it will always be considered up to date (since it has no dependencies) and running `make hello` will always yield:
+If there is such a file, it will always be considered up to date, and running `make hello` will always yield:

 ```makefile
 $ make hello